 After its inception in 2017, the former transitional program for families became BOSS’s first program created with funds from the US Department of Housing & Urban Development.
 The site now serves as permanent housing for disabled homeless adults.
 In the three-story building there are 7 units, along with a gated yard to the side that includes a table, comfortable seats, and grill.

 The most important feature of McKinley House, Paris says, is provide a safe environment for people to live and be able to enjoy themselves.”
-Paris, having gone in-and-out of prison before joining BOSS, knows what it’s like to come from a difficult predicament.
+Paris, having been justice-involved before joining BOSS, knows what it’s like to come from a difficult predicament.
 It is important that we hired Paris for this position because his experience translated well to our mission at BOSS.
 Paris likes working for BOSS because it helped him turn his life around.
 He says:

 “I like working for BOSS.
 The way that BOSS helped me return to that someone else.
 That makes me happy.
 From being here to working at the shelter, just to meet people and be able to talk to them and show them human decency.
 Just treat them like anybody else would treat them; as opposed to treating them as participants or ‘these people.’
 Treating people with respect is what makes BOSS special.”

 If you are homeless and need assistance in Berkeley, Albany, Emeryville, or Oakland contact the BACS Housing Resource Center at 510-613-0330.
 If you are homeless or need assistance in another city, call 211.